0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 <img src="unicorn.png" width="46%">

+// TODO: check that (2023) below is right
-> **Background:** Matheus V. X. Ferreira and David C. Parkes. [_Credible Decentralized Exchange Design via Verifiable Sequencing Rules_](https://arxiv.org/pdf/2209.15569).
+> **Background:** Matheus V. X. Ferreira and David C. Parkes (2023). [_Credible Decentralized Exchange Design via Verifiable Sequencing Rules_](https://arxiv.org/pdf/2209.15569)

-Uniswap V2 is minimally modified to enforce on swaps a verifiable sequencing rule, the Greedy Sequencing Rule, which makes sandwich attacks unprofitable.
-This approach preserves atomic composability and requires no additional infrastructure or off-chain computation.
+Uniswap V2 is minimally modified to enforce a verifiable sequencing rule, the _Greedy Sequecing Rule_, which makes sandwich attacks unprofitable.
+This approach preserves atomic composability, has zero external dependencies, and is entirely oracle-free.

 ## The Greedy Sequencing Rule (GSR)

 The GSR provides strong execution guarantees for users.
 It leverages a key property of two-token liquidity pools: the Duality Theorem.

 > **Theorem 5.1** (Duality Theorem)**.** For any pair of states $X, X'$ in a liquidity pool exchange with potential $\phi$, either: <br>- Any buy order receives a better execution at $X$ than $X'$, or <br>- Any sell order receives a better execution at $X$ than $X'$.

-This theorem forms the foundation for the GSR, which follows this algorithm:
+This theorem forms the foundation for the GSR.
+The proposer would then follow this algorithm:

-- Execute any buy or any sell order, whichever receives better execution (per Theorem 5.1).
+1. Execute any buy or any sell order, whichever receives better execution than at block start (per Theorem 5.1).
-- Continue this process until buys or sells are exhausted.
+2. Repeat until either buys or sells are exhausted.
-- Include all remaining swaps in any order.
+3. Include all remaining swaps in any order (permutation).

 > **Theorem 5.2** Greedy Sequencing Rule (GSR)**.** We specify a sequencing rule (the Greedy Sequencing Rule) such that, for any valid execution ordering, then for any user transaction $A$ that the proposer includes in the block, it must be one of the following: <br>1.
 The user efficiently detects the proposer did not respect the sequencing rule. <br>2.
 The execution price of $A$ is at least as good as if $A$ was the only transaction in the block. <br>3.
 The execution price of $A$ is worse but the proposer does not gain when including $A$ in the block.

-A key assumption is that proposers for contiguous blocks are _not_ controlled by the same party.
-Weakening this assumption shows how a sandwich attack spanning multiple blocks could be executed.
-Assume $B_i$ and $B_i+1$ are two contiguous blocks controlled by the same party.
-The proposer for $B_i$ includes the sandwich's first leg (the transaction front-running the user), followed by the user's swap, at the end of the block.
-This would not be blocked by the GSR because the third transaction is missing.
-However, in the next block, the proposer for $B_i+1$ includes the final leg of the sandwich attack, where they profit.
-They were able to sandwich the user's swap risk-free.

 ### GSR Algorithm